I have an old piano. Is it worth restoring?

 Common question.
 Fair question too.

 Is the sentimental value strong enough to justify the cost?
 Sentimentally, that is a choice only you can make.
 I have had the privilege of connecting with some VERY meaningful legacies.
-Whether your piano story is grandiose or not, it still feels the way it does to you.
-And surprisingly, many people who have done business don’t think much about the name or market value.
-If it means something, that can be enough.
+And surprisingly, many customers don’t think much about the market value if they plan on keeping the piano.
+Which brings us to the third area.

-With a thorough assessment, I always give my honest opinion, reporting condition of component parts, and what it would take to partially or fully restore the instrument, as needed.
+With a thorough assessment, I always give my honest opinion, reporting condition of component parts, and what it would take to partially or fully restore the instrument.
 I give a quote, and then it’s your call.